 FREQUENTLY ASKED QUESTIONS

-Q: What is Basic BSN?
+Q: What is a BSN degree?

 Q: How do I know if a course that I’ve previously taken will meet the entrance requirements for the program?